lucidprojects/body_everywhere_and_here/pose-animator-p2p/README.md

 	```
 1. Embed the sample skeleton in ‘skeleton’ group into your illustration by moving the joints around.
 1. Export the file as an SVG file.
-1. Open [Pose Animator camera demo](https://pose-animator-demo.firebaseapp.com/camera.html).
-Once everything loads, drop your SVG file into the browser tab.
+1. Open [Pose Animator p2p](https://github.com/lucidprojects/body_everywhere_and_here/tree/master/pose-animator-p2p/index.html).
+Once everything loads, drop your custom SVG into either the local or peer posenet windows.
 You should be able to see it come to life :D